Is an electrical installation certificate a legal requirement?

 Landlords must provide these certificates to existing or prospective tenants.
 Failure to do so can lead to remedial notices and legal repercussions.

 Unsatisfactory electrical safety reports demand immediate attention.
-Upon receiving a report highlighting potential hazards, property owners or landlords should first contact a registered electrician.
+Upon receiving a report highlighting hazards, property owners or landlords should first contact a registered electrician.
 This professional will advise on the necessary remedial work.
-It's vital to act quickly, as unresolved electrical issues can escalate into serious risks, including electrical fires.
+Act quickly, as unresolved electrical issues can escalate into serious risks, including electrical fires.

 The next action involves obtaining written confirmation of the issues from the electrician.
 This document should detail all identified problems and proposed solutions.
 Landlords should keep this record for future reference, especially for inspections by the local housing authority.